o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 # 2023-11-30 #8 Meet Graphite

-Graphite has been created at Orbitz (2006), a hotel industry actor to monitor and support their growth.
+Graphite has been created by Orbitz (2006), a hotel industry actor to monitor and support their growth.

 Other Time Series Database [TSDB](https://en.wikipedia.org/wiki/Time_series_database) was already there before like [RRDtool](https://en.wikipedia.org/wiki/RRDtool).